Investors hold breath, FTSE slides sideways as Britons vote

 By Helen Reid

-LONDON, June 8 British shares marked time on Thursday as Britons headed to the polls after a tumultuous campaign which saw Prime Minister Theresa May's lead tighten in recent weeks.
+LONDON, June 8 (Reuters) - British shares marked time on Thursday as Britons headed to the polls after a tumultuous campaign which saw Prime Minister Theresa May's lead tighten in recent weeks.

 Trading was timid on the major FTSE 100 benchmark, which was up 0.1 percent by 0900 GMT ahead of results from Britain's parliamentary elections and a rate decision by the European Central Bank.